 This guideline focuses on the extent to which firms engage in "head-to-head" competition and view one another as their closest competitor.
-In determining whether "substantial" competition exists between firms, the Agencies examine several factors: 1) strategic deliberations or decisions; 2) prior merger, entry, and exit events; 3) customer substitution; 4) impact of competitive actions on rivals; 5) impact of eliminating competition between the firms; and 5) additional evidence, tools, and metrics.
+In determining whether "substantial" competition exists between firms, the Agencies examine several factors, including: 1) strategic deliberations or decisions; 2) prior merger, entry, and exit events; 3) customer substitution; 4) impact of competitive actions on rivals; and 5) impact of eliminating competition between the firms.